 DoD Funds Acupuncture Research

 The connection between the military and acupuncture worlds extends beyond direct patient care.
-In 2013, the New England School of Acupuncture completed a three year study on acupuncture for Gulf War veterans.
-(Dale and I are both graduates of NESA.)
+In 2013, the New England School of Acupuncture (now part of the Massachusetts College of Pharmacy and Health Sciences) completed a three year study on acupuncture for Gulf War veterans.
+(Gururas graduated from NESA.)
 The Department of Defense provided a grant in excess of $1.2 million to fund this first-of-its-kind clinical trial: The Effectiveness of Acupuncture in the Treatment of Gulf War Illness (GWI).
 GWI is a complex syndrome characterized by many symptoms, including fatigue, musculoskeletal pain, headaches, dizziness, memory problems, indigestion, skin problems, shortness of breath, and mood disorders.
 More than 100,000 of the 700,000 Gulf War veterans to date have reported GWI symptoms.

 The Samuel Institute works to inform military researchers, clinicians and policy makers about the evidence base for acupuncture use, identify research gaps, and to work with military leaders to integrate acupuncture into care paradigms in a variety of military environments.